Thai Basil Fried Rice has so much flavor from the Thai basil, and is the perfect balance of spicy, savory, and sweet!

-Rice and comfort go hand in hand for me.
-And Thai flavors are always a winner in my book.
-This easy, delicious, super fragrant basil fried rice is definitely up there with my favorite Asian-takeout style recipes of all time, along with my recipe for easy fried rice , spicy honey-garlic shrimp, and chicken satay.
+Rice and comfort food go hand-in-hand for me.
+Thai flavors are always a winner in my book.
+This easy, delicious, super fragrant basil fried rice is definitely up there with my favorite Asian Recipes of all time.

-This recipe is such a great way to use up leftover rice - and the best part is that it comes together in under 20 minutes.
-I often make extra portions of Jasmine rice to store in the fridge for later, and when I'm short on time, I'll quickly whip up a batch of this fried rice.
+This recipe is made usually with day-old Jasmine rice and is a great way to use up leftover rice - and the best part is that it comes together in under 20 minutes.
+I often make extra portions of Jasmine Rice to store in the fridge for later, and when I'm short on time, I'll quickly whip up a batch of this Thai Basil fried rice.

-Rice - Use chilled - preferably day-old - cooked rice.
+Rice - Use chilled - preferably day-old- cooked rice.
 Jasmine rice is the best kind of rice for this recipe, but you can also use any white rice or brown rice prefer.
-Basmati rice is a good substitute.
-The rice has to be chilled for best results.
+Basmati rice is a good substitute for Jasmine rice.
+The rice has to be chilled for the best results.

 Thai Basil - This is the magic ingredient that adds so much authentic Thai flavor to the recipe.
 Try not to skip Thai basil or substitute it with sweet basil, as the taste will be altered!
 Get Thai basil from your local Asian store.

 Sauces - Use a mix of Oyster sauce, Fish Sauce, Rice Vinegar, Soy Sauce, and your preferred hot sauce (I like using Sriracha or Gochujang paste).
 For a vegan option, substitute oyster sauce with vegetarian oyster sauce and skip the fish sauce.

 Eggs - A necessary ingredient for fried rice!
 However, if you want to make this vegan, you can substitute it with a slurry made with corn starch and cold water.